Your Cart

 Today, however, dietary collagen is virtually non-existent in the American diet.
 Because of that shortfall, we’re often feeling it in our gut and joints — and noticing it on our skin, such as “crow’s feet” and less skin elasticity, and even with our hair and its lack of thickness.

-Let’s examine why you need collagen, why and when collagen levels can drop, and then what to do about it.
+Let’s examine why you need collagen, why and when collagen levels can drop, and then what to do about it, including how to increase collagen levels.

 Found in our flesh, bones and connective tissue, collagen is like a glue that holds our bodies together.